 The best way to avoid oral allergy syndrome symptoms is by avoiding raw foods known to be problematic.
 Be aware of your pollen allergies and which foods are associated with certain pollen proteins.

 An allergist can help diagnose which pollens and foods cause allergic reactions by reviewing your clinical history, conducting skin pricks, and performing oral food tests with raw fruit and vegetables.

 By educating yourself about the foods causing the problem, you can avoid the reaction from taking place.

-What are Treatment Options for Oral Allergy Syndrome?
+What are Your Options for Oral Allergy Syndrome Treatment?